How do I get started at KOMA?

 Unlike traditional sports, our programs emphasize personal growth alongside physical skill.
 Students build respect, responsibility, and leadership habits that carry into school, relationships, and everyday life.

-If you are unsure which program is the right fit, every new family begins with a Program Placement Call so we can determine the best next step.
+If you are unsure which program is the right fit, every new family begins with a First Class Experience so we can determine the best next step.

 How many classes can you take each week?